 The M65 RGB Elite, as mentioned previously, also increases the DPI sensitivity by roughly 50 percent over the M65 Pro RGB.
-While the innovation is laudable, and enthusiasts and esports level players may extol the numbers, no one really needs 18,000 DPI.
+While the innovation is laudable, and enthusiasts and e-sports level players may applaud the numbers, no one really needs 18,000 DPI.

 Speaking as someone who prefers hefty mice, this was something of a disappointment.
-I would’ve liked to have seen a broader weight gamut, similar to the M65 Pro RGB.
+I would’ve liked to see a broader weight gamut, similar to the M65 Pro RGB.
 That said, FPS gamers prefer lighter gaming mice, and that seems to be reflected here.

-I noticed no peculiar behavior from the mouse during my time with it.
-It’s important that gaming mice don’t have any inborn angle snapping or smoothing, or anything that otherwise messes with raw data from the sensor.
-I also noticed no signs of acceleration or jitter, albeit I barely scratched the surface of the 18,000 DPI range—anything beyond about 3,500 DPI is untenable to me.
+I noticed no particular behavior from the mouse during my time with it.
+Gaming mice mustn’t have any inborn angle snapping or smoothing, or anything that otherwise messes with raw data from the sensor.
+I also noticed no signs of acceleration or jitter, though I barely scratched the surface of the 18,000 DPI range—anything beyond about 3,500 DPI is illogical to me.

 But again, that’s subject to preference, although I doubt anyone is going to be gaming at 18,000 DPI.

-Regarding DPI, through Corsair’s iCUE, the DPI can be adjusted in steps of 1 DPI, allowing you to perfectly tune the mouse to your setup.
+Regarding DPI, through Corsair’s iCUE, the DPI can be adjusted in steps of 1 DPI, allowing you to tune the mouse to your setup perfectly.
 This is a welcome change from the normal 50 DPI increments we usually see.

 While it took some time to adapt (or readapt, rather) to the M65 RGB Elite, resulting in more than a few deaths in Destiny 2, I eventually found the mouse to offer a fluid, comfortable, and accurate experience.
 Although the features on the M65 RGB Elite don’t really enhance any games outside of the FPS genre, the mouse is still a suitable choice for about any game.